radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 A memory cache (requires [Expert Mode](00-preface#expert-mode)) can be configured for any virtual directory view and there are two different types of memory caching available: [Entry Memory Cache](#configuring-entry-memory-cache) and [Query Memory Cache](#configuring-query-cache).
 They can be used together or individually.

+>[!warning]
->[!warning] if you plan on using both entry and query cache on the same view/branch, be aware that the query cache is searched first.
+>If you plan on using both entry and query cache on the same view/branch, be aware that the query cache is searched first.

 #### Configuring Entry Memory Cache